CSS Quicktip: Borders Inherit Colors

 border: 1px solid; color: #c00;

-This might save you a little code the next time you’re styling links with borders instead of text-decoration, like when you’re using anything other than the standard underline:
+This might save you a little code the next time you’re styling links with borders instead of text-decoration

 Got any more CSS time savers?
 Let us know in the comments!